-- In another large pot over medium high heat, melt the butter.
+- Meanwhile, In another large pot over medium high heat, melt the butter.

 - Add the flour and whisk until smooth.
 Continue whisking for another 2-3 minutes, letting it bubble and thicken.
-Pour in the milk and continue whisking and heating until the mixture becomes thick and creamy.
+Slowly whisk in the milk and continue whisking and heating until the mixture becomes thick and creamy.

 - Add the cheese and stir until melted and you have a nice, cheesy sauce.

-- Drain your pasta and immediately add to the cheese sauce & toss together.
+- Drain your pasta and immediately then add to the cheese sauce & toss together.

 Mmmm, I love a good mac and cheese recipe.
 I'm also all about the add-ins, it can be a great way to clean out the fridge and still have a good plate of comfort food!

 I agree, Jessica.
 And putting some broccoli in makes me feel better about the indulgence! 🙂

 We just had 35 centimeters of snow in the last 24 hours.
 Been shovelling this morning, and this just looks perfect.
 Want some.

 Hi Kim!
 Oh my goodness, I saw your snowstorm on the news.
 We have had a long, cold, and snowy winter here in BC, too.
 Hurry up, spring!